-In the first instalment of our Club Management Webinar Series, Shelbourne FC manager Ian Morris looks at advising coaches on how to best prepare for training sessions.
-What controllable and uncontrollable factors do you need to consider before a training session and how do you take those into account to prepare the most effective and enjoyable session possible for the kids participating in club training.
+At Clubforce we are constantly looking at how to make coaches and club volunteers lives easier.
+Today we’re exploring best tips on how to prepare for training sessions.
+What controllable and uncontrollable factors do you need to consider before a training session and how do you take those into account to prepare the most effective and enjoyable session possible for the kids participating in club training?
 Coaches are always bound by certain constraints but these should not limit the fun in football (or any other sport) which is necessary to drive continued participation.

 Number of players